lewisakura/RFU/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+Please join the [testing game](https://www.roblox.com/games/5885482504/FPS-Unlocker-Check) and take a screenshot as well to gather FPS information.

 **Desktop (please complete the following information):**
- - Version [e.g. 22]
+ - Version [e.g. 5.3.1]

 **Additional context**
 Add any other context about the problem here.